Loom & Leaf Mattress Review

 The Loom & Leaf mattress is constructed from 4 different layers.
 At 12″ tall the Loom & Leaf is a bit thicker than the standard 10″ mattress.
 This added thickness adds to the great compression support, durability, and feel.

 The top layer is 2.0″ of high-quality conforming gel foam.
 It’s a 4 lb memory foam with infused cooling gel.
 The gel is infused via a “gel-swirl” construction technique.
 This helps to ensure the gel is evenly dispersed and penetrates the entire thickness of the foam.
-All that said, what really makes this layer special is the medical grade cooling gel spinal panel.
+All that said, what really makes this layer special is the cooling gel spinal panel.
 This panel is laminated onto the top of the foam layer and adds an incredible level of cooling.
-You’d find this type of medical grade gel in hospitals and burn units.

 The second layer is 2.5″ of visco-elastic memory foam.
 This 5 lb memory foam is the core of the mattress.
 It provides deep compression support and body contouring.